kubeshark/docs/src/pages/en/pcap.md

 The example below shows how to export a network snapshot of the past 72 hours:

 ![Historical Traffic](/history2.png)

-> **NOTE:** When dealing with a large amount of traffic, this operation can take a few seconds to complete.

 ## Network Snapshot Automation